 Select a colour for each environment you use

 If you are in multiple environments each day, you may find it useful to have a different colour for each connection – pink for UAT, blue for Dev, red for Prod indicating where you should be cautious.
 On startup go to Options > Connection Properties > Use custom colour.

 Use the performance reports

-The standard performance and troubleshooting reports are presented with user-friendly graphs and tables so you don’t have to do anything else or trawl through scripts finding what you need.
+The standard performance and troubleshooting reports are presented with user-friendly graphs and tables so you don’t have to trawl through scripts finding what you need.

-Right-click on the database you’re interested in and go to Reports > Standard Reports > Pick your report
+Right-click on the database you’re interested in and go to Reports > Standard Reports > Pick your report.

 Use the objects filter to make finding an object by name easier.
-Expand the database you’re interested in:
+Expand the database you’re interested in using by clicking Tables > Filter > Filter Settings to filter by name.

-From here you can filter by name.
-To clear the filter, right-click Tables, and then select Remove Filter.
+To clear the filter, right-click tables, and then select remove the filter.